marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 > administrative and procedural obstacles.
 By definition, the manager is not a
 > peer and so can’t be part of the peer group.
 (Peopleware).

-Of course there are exceptions where the manager cannot be part of the team.
+That is not to say that there aren't exceptions where the manager cannot be part of the team.
 For example, a project may be so novel that no one except the few reports deep in the weeds can actively contribute to the advancement of that project.

+This problem also seem to occur the higher up the management chain you go.
+It must be difficult for the manager-of-managers to stay on top of each manager's team work.

 However, this does not mean that the manager shouldn't do their best to understand the project as much as possible even if it is just to have support when collateral damage happens.

 It is hard to take an active interest in someone without getting to know them.
-So make sure to invest on that relationship and situate yourself within the company so that you can provide active support for your team.
-The earlier the better.
-It takes time to build trust.
+Making sure to invest in the relationship early the better as it takes time to build trust.

 ## You Must Listen